Performance Testing vs. Load Testing vs. Stress Testing

 JMeter load test

-What is Software Stress Testing?
+Software Stress Tests

 A stress test is a type of performance test that checks the upper limits of your system by testing it under extreme loads, a simple task with a tool like BlazeMeter.
 Stress tests examine how the system behaves under intense loads and how it recovers when going back to normal usage.
 Are the KPIs like throughput and response time the same as before spike in load?
 Stress tests also look for eventual denials of service, slowdowns, security issues, and data corruption.